ThePhD/ThePhD.github.io/_posts/2019-06-01-Niebloids.markdown

 In my talk, I didn't cover an incredibly important feature for me when I wrote [the new sol3 customization points](https://github.com/ThePhD/sol2/blob/develop/examples/source/customization_multiple.cpp).
 Users need to be able to write `sol::stack::get<T>(...)`: notice the _template argument_ that needs to get specified and is not deduced at all.
 This means that it is impossible to use a function object call into extension point (a niebloid) for the customization points in sol3.

-The only way to make it work is to have `get` be the result of instantiating a templated struct: more precisely, a C++ Variable Template Niebloid:
+The only way to make it work is to have `get` be the result of instantiating a struct template: more precisely, a C++ Variable Template Niebloid:

 ```cpp
 template <typename T>